hermantulleken/Algorithms_Sedgewick/Algorithms_Sedgewick/Documentation/content/Observations.md

 type with `IComparer` and `Func<TWeight, TWeight, TWeight>` for addition where required.
 I opted to use the latter, partly to be consistent, but also because it allows for more flexibility (reinterpreting weights, for example).

+## Sort methods
+Sorting parts of lists are very useful, so in general provide a method to sort a list between specified indexes, and then use that to implement the method to implement the full list.

+## Symbol Tables and Sets
+- It is annoying that sets and symbol tables cannot share their implementation in some way without overhead.
+The central question here is realy whether to implement a set of KEyValuePairs, or a separate Symbol table that do not construct new objects.

 ## Graph APIs
 - The Graph APIs used here are not very good.
 - The textbook prefer to keep algorithms in classes; the idea is the bulk of the algo is a preprocessing step that